evkx/evkx.github.io/content/models/mercedes/eqe/EQE_43_4MATIC/_index.md

 ## Performance

-The Mercedes-AMG EQE 43 4MATIC has a maximum power of 350KW (476hp).
-The total torque is 858nm.
+The Mercedes-AMG EQE 43 4MATIC has a maximum power of 350 KW (476 hp/469 bhp).
+The total torque is 858 nm (633 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,2 seconds.
 The top speed is 210 km/h.

 ## Battery, range, and charging